-Deadline: The deadline is 12 noon on the last day of month (April 30th).
+Deadline: The deadline is 12 noon on May 15.

 Value and Number of Awards: The value of each award is dependent upon financial market performance of the Foundation investments.
-In 2017, there were 48 successful applicants.
-Each successful applicant received $1,200.
+In 2019, over $70,000 was awarded to 51 local students.

-The successful recipient of the Bidder Bursary Award received an additional $380.
+The successful recipient of the Bidder Bursary Award receives an additional $400.

 Arnold Ellis wished that others could have the educational opportunities he never had.
 His legacy will support Columbia Valley students, in perpetuity, to reach their potential through education, ultimately benefiting their community and country.
 This fund was established in February 2004.
 Income from this fund will be distributed to provide scholarships and bursaries to youth attending training and education at recognized post-secondary institutions.
 This fund supports tuition and fees, as well as other expenditures such as travel, tools, books, work clothing and safety equipment, childcare, room and board.